LegalizeAdulthood/iterated-dynamics/fractint/ReadMe.txt

 have it, then you need the XFree86-devel package.

-The Makefile is set up for my convenience, so if you want to put files in different directories, you will need to change the SRCDIR setting.
+The Makefile is set up for my convenience, so if you want to put files in different directories, you will need to change the SOURCE_DIR setting.
 Otherwise, just run make from the source directory and it should compile.
 Run ./xfractint to start it up.